-Silvia Martinelli is lawyer, Philosophiae Doctor (PhD), Research Fellow at the University of Milan, Information Society Law Center (ISLC), Research Fellow at the Turin Observatory on Economic Law and Innovation (TOELI) and Strategic Research Manager in Data Valley.
+Silvia Martinelli is lawyer, Philosophiae Doctor (PhD), Research Fellow at the University of Turin, Co-founder and Fellow at the Turin Observatory on Economic Law and Innovation (TOELI), Fellow at the Information Society Law Center (ISLC) and Strategic Research Manager in Data Valley.

 Graduated in Law at the University of Milan and specialized in Legal Informatics, she obtained her doctorate with merit from the University of Turin, with a thesis on platform economy and the responsibility of intermediary platforms, focusing on Uber, Airbnb, Amazon and Ebay.

-In Data Valley she is Director of Research Development and deals with research related to data-driven business models and the development of high-tech solutions and services.
+In Data Valley she is Strategic Research Manager and deals with research related to data-driven business models and the development of high-tech solutions and services.

 Research Fields and Interest